marcoroganovic/rooter.js/README.md

 ```

 Last step after adding desired routes and setting up error handling is to call `start` function which will
-monitor `window.location` property.
+monitor for changes on `window.location` property.

 ```javascript
 router.start();
 ```

 If you want to remove certain route you would call `remove` method and pass path
-to it..
+to it...

 ```javascript
 router.remove("/secret");